fengel/OAIS-IM-Ontology/README.md

 # OAIS-IM-Ontology

 This section ilustrates OAIS-IM ontology that is developed based on OAIS reference model [1].
-Figure 1 shows
+Figure 1 shows a part of OAIS IM logical model.
+We implemented this model as an ontology using OWL2.

 [<img src="/images/pds-label-uml-model.png" width="550"/>](pds-label-uml-model.png)